sktime/sktime/docs/source/developer_guide/testing_framework.rst

 be shallow or deep.
 In decreasing order of commonality:

 * When adding new estimators or utility functionality, write low level tests that check correctness of the estimator.

-These typically use only the simplest idioms in ``pytest`` (e.g., fixture parameterization).
+* These typically use only the simplest idioms in ``pytest`` (e.g., fixture parameterization).

-New estimators are also automatically discovered and looped over by the existing module and package level tests.
+* New estimators are also automatically discovered and looped over by the existing module and package level tests.

-* Introducing or changing base class level interface points will typically require addition of module level tests, and addition of, or modification to scenarios with functionality specific to these interface points.
-Rarely, this may require changes package level tests.
+* Introducing or changing base class level interface points will typically require addition of module level tests, and addition of, or modification to scenarios with functionality specific to these interface points.Rarely, this may require changes package level tests.

 * Major interface changes or addition of modules may require writing of entire test suites, and changes or additions to package level tests.

 Adding low level tests
 ~~~~~~~~~~~~~~~~~~~~~~